What is a Restraining Order?

 What are the requirements for filing a restraining order?

-If a restraining order is issued against you, there could be several consequences that affect your personal and professional life.
+If a restraining order is issued against you, it could have several consequences that affect your personal and professional life.
 For example, you might be prohibited from seeing your children or even ordered to vacate your own home.
-Additionally, restraining orders can last from several days to several years and violation of a restraining order is a criminal offense in South Carolina and is taken very seriously.
+Additionally, restraining orders can last from several days to several years, and violation of a restraining order is a criminal offense in South Carolina and is taken very seriously.

 What is an Order of Protection as it relates to Domestic Violence?

 As part of the new domestic violence law enacted in 2015, if charged with domestic violence, a bond court judge may place restrictive conditions on your bond.
 You may be prohibited from going near the alleged victim.
-According to the new law, this condition on your bond acts as an Order of Protection and violation of this order can be a separate criminal charge.
+According to the new law, this condition on your bond acts as an Order of Protection, and violating this order can be a separate criminal charge.

-If you have been charged with a violation of your Restraining Order or Order of Protection, call the criminal attorneys at the Strom Law Firm today and let us see if we can help.
+If you have been charged with violating your Restraining Order or Order of Protection, call the criminal defense attorneys at the Strom Law Firm today and let us see if we can help.